TheCaptain989/radarr-striptracks/README.md

 #### Unknown language code
 The `:und` language code is a special code.
 When used, the script will match on any track that has a blank language entry.
 If not included, tracks with a blank language value will be removed.
 >![danger] **NOTE:** It is common for M2TS and AVI containers to have tracks with unknown languages!
 It is strongly recommended to include `:und` in most instances unless you know exactly what you're doing.

+### Special Handling of Audio
+The script is smart enough to not remove the last audio track.
+There is in fact no way to force the script to remove all audio.
+This way you don't have to specify every possible language if you are importing a foreign film, for example.

+Additionally, two ISO 639-2 language codes are handled specially: the "*Uncoded languages*" code of `mis` and the "*No linguistic content*" code of `zxx`.
+Tracks with either of these codes are always retained as they are often used for intrumental tracks in silent films.
+There is no way to force the script to remove audio tracks with these codes.

 ### Examples
 ```